 Twenty-nine percent (29%) of respondents cite “insufficient access to capital” as a major constraint to setting up a business.
 This is a valid point.
 It’s definitely not easy to secure money from friends, banks, or even parents to fund your business.

 But alternative funding sources do exist.
-There are now various crowdfunding websites where people can look for supporters and potential investors simply by posting a business pitch.
-Angel investors and venture capitalists can also be tapped through your school network, local startup organizations, or even TV competitions.
+There are various crowdfunding websites where people can look for supporters and potential investors simply by posting a business pitch.
+Angel investors and venture capitalists can also be tapped through a school network, local startup organizations, or even competitions.

 Another main cause for the low rates of enterprise development is the lack of managerial skills and expertise, according to one-fifth of GEN’s survey respondents.

-Business and entrepreneurial schools can help address this, but unfortunately a majority still offer curricula that is outdated or primarily theory- not practice-based.
-Skills, though, can be learned along the way, although it could prove to be costly for some if the business turns out to be a failure.
+Business and entrepreneurial schools can help address this, but unfortunately a majority still offer curricula that is outdated or primarily theory — not practice-based.
+Skills, of course, can be learned along the way, albeit it could prove to be costly if the business turns out to be a failure.
 Overall, though, experience trumps brilliance and those who succeed are the ones who take the leap.

 Fifteen percent (15%) of respondents also point to “weak supports systems” as a major constraint on entrepreneurship.
 Specifically, weak support systems refer to: